breedx2/futel-usage-viz/README.md

 ## allow/deny events (filtering)

-The `event-filter.js` contains the `EventFilter` class that is used to exclude certain events from the data.
+The `event-filter.js` contains the `EventFilter` class that is used to exclude certain events from the data during preprocessing.
 It references the file `good-metric-names.json` to decide what to include and exclude.

 To exclude events from preprocessing, simply add the event name to the `good-metric-names.json` file.